-Policy Regarding Access to Internet Resources
+Policy Regarding Internet Safety and Access to Internet Resources

 Users should be aware that the Internet is not a secure medium and that third parties may be able to obtain information regarding users’ activities.
 The Dormont Public Library will not release information on the use of specific Internet resources by members of the public except as required by law or necessary for the proper operation of the library.

 The Dormont Public Library assumes no responsibility for any damages, direct or indirect, arising from the use of its computing resources.